yaophp/orm/README.md

 ## About
-An orm lib independence from ThinkPHP 5.0.2
+An orm lib independence from ThinkPHP

+update to 5.1.0 RC1

 ## Installation